 Now that you understand the background of the different file transfer protocols, it’s helpful to discuss how they compare across a few criteria.

 The original FTP protocol offers no security and transmits commands and data in an open, easily eavesdropped connection.
 It was developed over 40 years ago when the networks it was designed to run on were simpler – and safer.
-Despite the long understood security vulnerabilities in running plain FTP, there are many implementation still in use today.
+Despite the long-understood security vulnerabilities in running plain FTP, many implementations are still used today.
 Plain FTP is inherently insecure, and should be avoided in favor of FTPS, SFTP, or HTTPS.

-In terms of security, the SFTP, FTPS, and HTTPS protocols are considered secure.
-The requirement to open up multiple ports with FTPS can be viewed as a security concern but there is nothing inherently more secure about the SFTP protocol over the FTPS protocol.
-Either is appropriate when a secure connection is required, but SFTP tends to be easier to configure and more firewall friendly.
+Regarding security, the SFTP, FTPS, and HTTPS protocols are considered secure.
+The requirement to open up multiple ports with FTPS can be viewed as a security concern.
+Still, there is nothing inherently more secure about the SFTP protocol over the FTPS protocol.
+Either is appropriate when a secure connection is required, but SFTP tends to be easier to configure and more firewall-friendly.

 The SSH protocol that secures SFTP also has a simpler security model than TLS (the protocol used to secure FTP connection).
-The TLS protocol relies on a complex public trust infrastructure, revolving around Certificate Authorities (CA), signed x509 certificates, and trust verification and revocation mechanisms.
-TLS and its supporting security infrastructure has been instrumental in allowing the modern web and ecommerce to grow and thrive, but the additional complexity also increases the security protocol’s attack surface.
+The TLS protocol relies on a complex public trust infrastructure revolving around Certificate Authorities (CA), signed x509 certificates, and trust verification and revocation mechanisms.
+TLS and its supporting security infrastructure have been instrumental in allowing the modern web and e-commerce to grow and thrive.
+Still, the additional complexity also increases the security protocol’s attack surface.

 The overhead in the SFTP protocol is because SFTP runs on top of the SSH2 protocol, and because SFTP implements its own handshaking mechanism.
-If you want the highest transfer speeds possible over a secure connection then you want FTPS.
+If you want the highest transfer speeds possible over a secure connection, you want FTPS.

-HTTPS provides similar file transfer performance to FTPS for downloads.
-There’s just not a lot of overhead for an HTTPS download.
-File uploads are somewhat more complex, and can be a bit slower than FTPS.
+HTTPS provides a similar file transfer performance to FTPS for downloads.
+There’s not a lot of overhead for an HTTPS download.
+File uploads are somewhat more complex and can be slower than FTPS.

 Ease of Use

-Security and performance are critical aspects of any secure file transfer system, but if the end user doesn’t find the system intuitive and easy to use then they aren’t likely to use it.
+Security and performance are critical aspects of any secure file transfer system, but if the end-user doesn’t find the system intuitive and easy to use, they aren’t likely to use it.

 The HTTPS web client has a clear advantage over the other protocols in this area.
-Nearly everyone has a web browser installed and understands the basics of how to navigate a web page.
-There’s no need to install separate file transfer client software, and users are guaranteed a consistent experience no matter what device they are on.
+Nearly everyone has a web browser installed and understands the basics of navigating a web page.
+There’s no need to install separate file transfer client software; users are guaranteed a consistent experience no matter their device.

 The only function that traditional FTPS and SFTP clients tend to excel at are large numbers of file downloads.
-It’s not possible to download large numbers of files at the same time in the HTTPS web client due to the way web browsers currently process file downloads.
+It’s impossible to download large numbers of files simultaneously in the HTTPS web client due to how web browsers currently process file downloads.
 While you can select multiple files and directories and zip them on the server before downloading, this isn’t always ideal for some power users.
-For these use cases, a traditional file transfer client is sometimes the best option.
+A traditional file transfer client is sometimes the best option for these use cases.

-In addition, there are simply some use cases that lend themselves much more readily to one protocol over another.
-Having a variety of options and methods available for your customers to securely transfer files gives you and your customers the most flexibility.
-In today’s interconnected, data critical world, it’s important that everyone in your organization has easy and secure access to a reliable file transfer system.
+In addition, some use cases lend themselves much more readily to one protocol over another.
+Having various options and methods available for your customers to securely transfer files gives you and your customers the most flexibility.
+In today’s interconnected, data-critical world, everyone in your organization must have easy and secure access to a reliable file transfer system.

 We’re here to help.
-Contact the Cerberus support team if you have any questions or visit the new Cerberus Community forum.
+Contact the Cerberus support team if you have any questions.